0xRamInf0sec/Electricity-Bill-Generation-System/README.md

 # Electricity-Bill-Generation-System
+Our Team members:
+Gowsik
+Mahalakshmi
+Muthubharathi

-This Project is Done using PHP,MYSQL,HTML,CSS,BOOTSTRAP.
+This Project is Done using PHP,MYSQL,HTML,CSS,BOOTSTRAP

 If you want to run this project on your system ,Your system needs xampp or wampp server.